mendelsshop/everything/README.md

-# UMPL
+# Everything

-umpl is a joke programming language implentation/compiler written in rust that targets llvm (version 15)
+Everything(-lang) is a joke programming language implentation/compiler written in rust that targets llvm (version 15) Eveything's tag line (and goal) is "taking multi paradigm to the extreme".
+This goal is acomplished by adopting syntax, and features, from many different languages to support the paradigms from those languages.
 It's like scheme but:

 - you use `;`​ for quotation